 Critical infrastructure refers to the systems, facilities and assets that are vital for the functioning of society and the economy.

-These infrastructures are considered essential because their disruption would impact public safety, security, economic stability or public health.
+These infrastructures are considered essential because their disruption would impact public safety, security and health or economic stability.
 Critical infrastructure includes both physical and virtual components that are interconnected and interdependent.

 Most countries and governing bodies maintain rules around how critical infrastructure must be managed.
-For example, In the U.S., government agencies like the Department of Homeland Security (DHS), the Cybersecurity and Infrastructure Security Agency (CISA), and the Department of Energy (DOE) define regulations and standards pertaining to critical infrastructure security and management.
-Presidential Policy Directive 21 (PPD-21) advances a national unity of effort to strengthen and maintain secure, functioning and resilient critical infrastructure.
+For example, in the US, government agencies like the Department of Homeland Security, the Cybersecurity and Infrastructure Security Agency and the Department of Energy define regulations and standards pertaining to critical infrastructure security and management.
+Presidential Policy Directive 21 advances a national unity of effort to strengthen and maintain secure, functioning and resilient critical infrastructure.

 It’s important for those who manage such systems to be aware of the latest regulations, best practices and technologies for managing the well-being of important infrastructure.
 Critical infrastructure sectors are all around us: